beanreadings/Beanreadings/README.md

 src/types.rs: Contains some of the types required for the simulation to function properly. src/causes.rs: Causes for death.
 This contains types relating to the way people could die.
-Data is from Our World in Data ([This Article](https://ourworldindata.org/causes-of-death)). src/factors.rs: Contains re-exports for the factors that will contribute to dying.
+Data is from Our World in Data ([This Article](https://ourworldindata.org/causes-of-death)). src/factors.rs: Contains re-exports for the factors that will contribute to dying. src/simul.rs: The main simulation logic.
+This is where the magic happens.
+It is the most important file in the entire project.